 Traditional Japanese treats await you alongside modern fusion cuisine – a delightful blend of the old and the new.

 In the Yanaka neighborhood, quiet side streets invite you for a lazy amble.
 Walk past the historic cemetery and numerous temples until you’re in Market Street.
-Here, traditional Japanese food await you alongside modern fusion cuisine – a delightful blend of the old and the new, the traditional and the modern, existing side by side in Yanaka.
+Here, traditional Japanese food awaits you alongside modern fusion cuisine – a delightful blend of the old and the new, the traditional and the modern, existing side by side in Yanaka.

 Be inspired by cosplay, manga, animation and a world of futuristic computer games.